f5devcentral/access-labs/class1/module1/lab2.rst

 #.
 Click on logs
 #.
 The log profile we create earlier is now listed here.
 The Default log profile is attached but we can remove that and add the **Basic_log_profile**
 #.
 Click Update.
+#.
+From the left menu navigate to **Access** --> **Profiles/Policies** --> **Per Request Policies**

+APM executes per-session policies when a client attempts to connect to the enterprise.
+After a session starts, a per-request policy runs each time the client makes an HTTP or HTTPS request.
+Because of this behavior, a per-request policy is particularly useful in the context of a Secure Web Gateway or Zero Trust scenario, where the client requires re-verification on every request, or changes based on gating criteria.

+A per-request policy can include a subroutine, which starts a subsession.
+Multiple subsessions can exist at one time.
+You can use nearly all of the same agents in per-request policies that you can use in per-session policies.
+However, most of the agents (including authentication agents) have to be used in a subroutine in per-request policies.